-- 1. The registration should be changed from MPhil to PhD - Progress is not satisfactory and +re-appraisal is necessary.
-Where relevant, no change to initial MPhil registration will be made until the student has satisfied the assessors at re-appraisal +Revised report/Revised report & oral/Other required (please specify on the form or on a separate sheet) - The student should be asked to submit an MPhil rather than a PhD - 4.
+- The registration should be changed from MPhil to PhD - The registration for a PhD or DProf should be continued. - The appraisal was not satisfactory and a re-appraisal is required - resubmission of the written report or other documentation.
+Where applicable, no change to the initial MPhil registration will be made until the student has satisfied the assessors at re-appraisal. - The appraisal was not satisfactory and a re-appraisal is required - resubmission of the written report or other documentation and another oral.
+Where applicable, no change to the initial MPhil registration will be made until the student has satisfied the assessors at reappraisal. - The student should be asked to submit an MPhil rather than a PhD - 4.
 Progress is not satisfactory; the registration for a Higher Degree should be terminated - 5.
-The registration for a PhD should be continued